robnolen/aws-security-workshops/threat-detection/docs/02-attack-simulation.md

 ![Stack Complete](../images/02-stack-complete.png)

-### Threat Detection and Remediation Presentation
+## Threat Detection and Remediation Presentation

+---

-Here is the diagram of the setup after the module 2 CloudFormation stack is created:
+Below is a diagram of the setup after the module 2 CloudFormation stack is created:

 ![Module 2 Diagram](../images/02-diagram-module2-3.png)